kamiyaa/joshuto/docs/configuration/joshuto.toml.md

 # Configurations related to searching and selecting files
 [search]
-# Different case sensitivities for searching and selecting files
+# Different case sensitivities for operations using substring matching
 # - insensitive
 # - sensitive
 # - smart: when the pattern contains at least one uppercase letter, joshuto can search